DTS:X vs. Dolby Atmos

 So which of these new surround formats should you pick?
 We recommend you get a receiver that has both Dolby Atmos and DTS:X capability.
 Then you will enjoy the widest variety of movies with the best surround sound available.

 Need help finding one that's right for your needs?
-For free one-on-one shopping advice call, email, or chat with an expert Crutchfield Advisor today.
+For free one-on-one shopping advice, contact us today.